-Enterprise AI shouldn’t be a leap of faith.
+Shipping AI shouldn’t be a leap of faith.

-We grade what others build.
+We grade what other teams have built.

-We don’t sell.
+We don’t build AI;

-We grade what others build.
+we grade what other teams build.

 The 9 suites every